-The thing is that in some languages, such as Mandarin Chinese, it makes a difference whether you aspirate /p/ or not.
-Aspirated and unaspirated /p/ are phonemes in Mandarin and not allophones.
+The thing is that in some languages, such as Khmer, it makes a difference whether you aspirate /p/ or not.
+Aspirated and unaspirated /p/ are phonemes in Khmer and not allophones.
 Conversely, to a Hindi speaker the /v/ and /w/ sounds, which we differentiate, sound the same (not to mention the classic inability of Japanese speakers to distinguish /r/ and /l/ in English).

 You can see, therefore, that the language you speak can influence perception of sensory information.
 The huge question that has philosophers, linguists, and psychologists fighting to this day concerns the nature and power of this influence, with no end of the arguments in sight.
 I can’t get into this in detail here, but I can give a few simplified examples to illustrate the problem.